outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-27-your-tech-hiring-process-is-costing-you-talent.md

 You don't have to search Indeed long to find a tech job ad that's peppered with gendered and elitist terms such as:
 - 'Genius'
 - 'Gravitas'
+- 'Smart'
 - 'A real technical wizard'
 - 'An expert rockstar developer'
 - 'Our world class, elite team'

 The same ads often refer to the applicant as 'he/him' as well.
 This is a way to instantly disengage your non-male readers and shout 'you are not welcome here'.
-Again, if you were to break down these terms into the behaviours and skills you are actually looking for what would they be?
-What does 'genius' actually mean?
+If you were to break down these terms into the behaviours and skills you are actually looking for what would they be?

 ## Compassionate Hiring Says: We Really Care About How We Communicate